Do Imaginary Numbers Exist? A Matrix View

 Rotation Unit Matrix

-Rotation matrices are everyday tools—we never doubt that rotations exist.
-If an imaginary number is merely a symbol for such a rotation, perhaps its existence is easier to accept.
+Rotation matrices are ordinary mathematical tools; we do not doubt that rotations exist.
+If an imaginary number is simply a symbol for such a rotation, its existence becomes much easier to accept.

 On the Name “Imaginary”

-The word imaginary suggests something unreal, but as we have seen, imaginary numbers correspond to concrete rotation transformations.
-To avoid the misconception that they “don’t really exist,” I propose a new name.
+The word imaginary suggests something unreal, but as we have seen, imaginary numbers can correspond to concrete rotational transformations.
+To avoid the misconception that they “do not really exist,” I would like to propose a new name.

-Calling them numbers at all may be the root of confusion.
-In everyday language, number means a count of objects—a natural number.
-Mathematics has repeatedly stretched the term, but each stretch thins its meaning.
+Perhaps calling them numbers at all is part of the confusion.
+In everyday language, a number usually means a count of objects—that is, a natural number.
+Mathematics has repeatedly expanded the meaning of the word, but each expansion makes the original meaning less intuitive.

-Integers can represent positions, real numbers can represent lengths, and so on, but imaginary numbers are different.
-They should no longer be called numbers; they are units of rotational transformation.
-I therefore propose the terms rotation‑transformation unit or simply rotation unit.
+Integers can represent positions, real numbers can represent lengths, and so on, but imaginary numbers play a different role.
+Rather than thinking of them only as numbers, we can think of them as units of rotational transformation.
+I therefore propose the term rotation-transformation unit, or simply rotation unit.

 Teaching Imaginary Numbers